 But, despite, proving himself as an account man, again and again, Pete is the show's punching bag (literally at one point) and its beta male.
 His burden is to be Don Draper's foil — a non-creative with a receding hairline who couldn't figure out how to cheat on his wife without being caught.
 And, whereas Don makes his demons look like an ad for a troubled childhood, Pete makes his own look like a PSA.
 So, is it really a surprise that he's been nursing a platonic crush on the creative director since day one?
 When the two meet up in a Los Angeles diner during the season 7 premiere, Pete is beaming, just excited to bask in whatever's left of Don's glow.

 It's there that we meet California Pete.
 It's a new Pete.
 A happier Pete.
 A tan Pete.
 He embodies everything that's good about his former self, the one who adores New York in a way we don't see other Mad Men characters adoring.
 But, now he's learning to love the "vibrations" of the West Coast.
-Dressed in madras pants and a polo with a sweater tied around his neck, Pete seems more relaxed and confident than ever, wrapping his arms around a startled Draper in a big long hug (it only counts if it goes on for 10 seconds!).
+Dressed in madras pants and a polo with a sweater tied around his neck, Pete seems more relaxed and confident than ever, wrapping his arms around a startled Draper in a big long hug.
 And, that's the thing about Pete.
 He just wants to be liked.
 And, you kind of have to love him for that.